gjmcn/atomic-agents-vis/docs/README.md

 &emsp;&emsp;`pointerup`<br>
 &emsp;&emsp;`pointerupoutside`<br>

-!!!!
-EXPLAIN WHY USING POINTER EVENTS!!!
+Pointer events fire for both mouse and touch events.

-!> When an interaction option is used with the simulation object, the event handler is added to the background.
-Remember to also include `background: true`, otherwise the background will not exist.
+An event listener is a function.
+When an event of the relevant type is 'heard', the function is called and is passed the event; inside the function (assuming it is not an arrow function), `this` is the agent that triggered the event (or is the simulation object if the background triggered the event).

-An interaction option should be a function &mdash; an event handler for the corresponding event type.
-When an event occurs, the handler is called and is passed the event; inside the event handler (assuming it is not an arrow function), `this` is the agent that triggered the event (or is the simulation object if the background triggers the event).
+!> When adding event listeners to the simulation (i.e. the background), remember to also include `background: true` otherwise the background will not exist.

 ## Drawing Order